 - 1. Win-loss record

 - 2. Head-to-head (for tied teams)

 - 3. Total points (for tied teams)

+- 4. Medals will be awarded to first and second place teams at Region (who will also advance to state) and State Competitions.

 Robotics